shivajiva101/KlipperWrt/README.md

 <details>
   <summary>Click to expand!</summary>

-* If the flashing was successful you should be able to ssh into the box through ethernet.
-Plug it in your PC (prefered way) or router and do `ssh root@192.168.1.1` in `Windows PowerShell` or any `unix terminal` or use `putty`.
+* If flashing was successful you should be able to connect to the box via the OpenWrt wireless access point.
+Because the firmware runs a dhcp server by default, ethernet connections may clash with your router, depending on your setup.
+You can circumnavigate any issues by using an ethernet connection from the box to your computer.
+This convineantely means the radio is free to scan for the a wireless connection.
+Plug the cable in to the box and your PC and use `ssh root@192.168.1.1` in `Windows PowerShell` or any `unix terminal` or use `putty`.
 * Edit `/etc/config/network`, `/etc/config/wireless` and `/etc/config/firewall`.
 I've uploaded these to follow as a model (inside `Wi-Fi`).
 * Use `iw dev wlan0 scan` to scan for near wi-fi networks and look for the bssid specific to your 2.4Ghz SSID.